John Niles (scholar): Career

-Niles is the author of eight books on Old English literature and related topics.
-He has edited or co-edited another nine books, in addition to upwards of sixty scholarly articles and other publications.
-During the 1980s he conducted extensive fieldwork into singing and storytelling traditions in Scotland, particularly among Scottish Gypsy and Traveller Groups, including the noted storyteller Duncan Williamson.
-This research resulted in his 1997 book Homo Narrans: The Poetics and Anthropology of Oral Literature.
-In 2005 he taught a seminar at the Newberry Library, Chicago on the early history of Old English studies.
-This became the kernel of his 2015 book The Idea of Anglo-Saxon England 1066-1901, a sustained account of the history of Anglo-Saxon studies.
-His researches into the archaeology and prehistory of early Northwest Europe led to the joint publication Beowulf and Lejre (2007).
-This features a mine of information about the prehistoric Danish site (at the present-day hamlet of Lejre, Zealand) where much of the imagined action of Beowulf is set.
-His 2019 book God’s Exiles and English Verse: On the Exeter Anthology of Old English Poetry is the first integrative book-length critical study of the earliest anthology of English-language poetry, a late-tenth-century collection that includes such poems as The Wanderer and The Seafarer.
+Niles is the author of nine books on Old English literature and related topics.
+He has edited or co-edited another eight books, in addition to upwards of sixty scholarly articles and other publications.
+His first book, Beowulf: The Poem and Its Tradition (1983), ascribes the poem's strengths to its grounding in Germanic heroic legend and the oral traditions of alliterative verse cultivated in early medieval England.

+During the 1980s he conducted fieldwork into singing and storytelling traditions in Scotland, particularly among Scottish Traveller groups, including the noted storyteller Duncan Williamson.
+This research led first to his book Homo Narrans: The Poetics and Anthropology of Oral Literature (1997) which argues for storytelling as a defining characteristic of the human species, and later to his book Webspinner: Songs, Stories and Reflections of Duncan Williamson, Scottish Traveller (2022), a portrait of a single gifted tradition-bearer.
+In 2005 he taught a seminar at the Newberry Library, Chicago, on the early history of Old English studies.
+This became the kernel of his 2015 book The Idea of Anglo-Saxon England 1066-1901, a sustained account of the evolution of the study of Old English literature, the Old English language, and the Anglo-Saxons from the early Middle Ages to the death of Queen Victoria in 1901; and to his book Old English Literature: A Guide to Criticism (2016), which carries the literary side of the investigation into the twenty-first century.

+His researches into the archaeology and prehistory of early Northwest Europe led to the jointly-authored publication Beowulf and Lejre (2007), which centers on the prehistoric Danish site at the present-day hamlet of Lejre, Zealand, where much of the imagined action of the Old English poem Beowulf is set.
+Niles argues that the origins of the Beowulf story can be traced to the topography and legends associated with this monumental landscape.

+His 2019 book God’s Exiles and English Verse: On the Exeter Anthology of Old English Poetry is the first integrative book-length critical study of the earliest anthology of English-language poetry, the Exeter Book, a late-tenth-century collection that includes such Old English poems as The Wanderer and The Seafarer.
+Niles argues for the structural and thematic coherence of this anthology as a product of the late-tenth-century English Benedictine Reform.

+Klaeber's Beowulf, 4th edition (2008), which Niles co-edited with Robert D. Fulk and Robert E. Bjork, has been called "a triumph for a triumverate."
+Medical Writings from Early Medieval England, Volume I (2023), co-edited with Maria A. D'Aronco, has been characterized as "nothing short of a monumental feat."